 “Defy the Eye”

-As previously stated, the design is more important than the color because ungulates do not see color like we do.
-As humans, we see in a trichromatic color scheme which means that we have a wider range of colors that our brain can differentiate and distinguish.
+As previously stated, the design is more important to the color.
+As you already know, ungulates do not see color like we do.
+As humans, we see in a trichromatic color scheme.
+That means that we have a wider range of colors that our brain can differentiate and distinguish.
 Ungulates, on the other hand, see in a dichromatic format.
-This means that they are highly in tune with blues and yellows but are unable to see red tones.
+This means that they are highly in tune with blues, grays, and yellows but are unable to see red tones.
 Basically, ungulates are red/green colorblind and see shades of grays when these colors are presented.

 Predators have evolved over millions of years to elude the eyes of their prey as well.
 Some of the worlds most deadly predators utilize the same concept of macro diffusion to maximize their efficiency as killers and elude prey.